-Substantially all of our retail stores are operated as outlet stores and located in larger outlet centers, which are typically located in or near vacation destinations or away from large population centers where department stores and other traditional retailers are concentrated.
-Economic uncertainty in the U.S., fuel shortages, increased fuel prices, travel concerns and other circumstances, which would lead to decreased travel, could have a material adverse effect on sales at our outlet stores.
+Substantially all of our retail stores are operated as outlet stores and located in larger outlet centers, many of which are located in, or near, vacation destinations or away from large population centers where department stores and other traditional retailers are concentrated.
+Economic uncertainty, increased fuel prices, travel concerns and other circumstances, which would lead to decreased travel, could have a material adverse effect on sales at our outlet stores.
 Other factors which could affect the success of our outlet stores include:

-- the location of the outlet mall or the location of a particular store within the mall; - the other tenants occupying space at the outlet mall;

-- increased competition in areas where the outlet malls are located; - · a downturn in the economy generally or in a particular area where an outlet mall is located; and - the amount of advertising and promotional dollars spent on attracting consumers to the outlet malls.
+- the location of the outlet mall or the location of a particular store within the mall; - the other tenants occupying space at the outlet mall; - increased competition in areas where the outlet malls are located; - a downturn in the economy generally or in a particular area where an outlet mall is located; - a downturn in foreign shoppers in the United States; and - the amount of advertising and promotional dollars spent on attracting consumers to the outlet malls.